azurecitadel/azurecitadel/content/arc/servers/122-policies.md

 ### Managed Identity Role

+#### Which role should I use?

 Refer to the [built-in RBAC roles](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles).

 The default managed identity role is *[Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor)*.

+However, we should aim for least privilege, even for managed identties.

 For extensions you can be a little more specific and use either *[Azure Connected Machine Resource Administrator](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#azure-connected-machine-resource-administrator)* (Azure Arc-enabled VMs only) or *[Log Analytics Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#log-analytics-contributor)* (for both Azure and Azure Arc extensions).

 The policy initiative contains policies for both types of VMs so use `Log Analytics Contributor`.

+{{< details "More detail..." >}}
 Here is the role definition showing the wildcard actions for extension on both `Microsoft.Compute/virtualmachines` and `Microsoft.HybridCompute/machines`.

 ```json